Photo by Larry Page

 --True Blood is a good example: the name Sookie Stackhouse is fun and perky like the character, Bill Compton is the boy-next door vamp so has an accessible, softer sounding name, Eric Northman is the bad boy and his name sounds more mysterious and tough (to me at least)

 10. Don't be afraid to change your character's names if you get halfway through the book and it's not working.
-That Find/Replace feature in Word is your friend.
+That Find/Replace feature is your friend.

 --However, try to get it right the first time because even if you tell yourself it's a placeholder name until you come up with the real one, you'll inevitably start thinking of the character as that name and it will be hard to change.